hashicorp/terraform-provider-hcp/docs/resources/aws_network_peering.md

 page_title: "hcp_aws_network_peering Resource - terraform-provider-hcp"
 subcategory: ""
 description: |-
-  The AWS Network Peering resource allows you to manage a peering connection between an HVN and a target AWS VPC.
+  The AWS Network Peering resource allows you to manage a peering connection between an HVN and a peer AWS VPC.
 ---

 # Resource `hcp_aws_network_peering`

-The AWS Network Peering resource allows you to manage a peering connection between an HVN and a target AWS VPC.
+The AWS Network Peering resource allows you to manage a peering connection between an HVN and a peer AWS VPC.

 ## Example Usage